|

 What it lacks in available hardware power, it makes up for and then some with sheer artistic license and glorious attention to detail.
 Artistic direction was never something the series has been lacking in past installments, thanks to Square's close working relationship with some of the best artists in the industry today, with the whole project helmed by the legendary Yoshitaka Amano.
 With Final Fantasy XII, however, they have truly outdone themselves.
 This game is almost indescribably beautiful.
 Every inch of every screen has been painstakingly detailed, and the end result is a world that lives, breathes, functions and excels as believably as any I've ever seen in the digital medium.
 Fine details such as the hem of a pedestrian's skirt or the wave of Vaan's hair in the wind are what makes all the difference between this game and everything that had come before.
 Perhaps more importantly, however, the artistic director knows when to show restraint.
 Sometimes a simple, clean, uncomplicated surface can be the most beautiful thing in the world, and that's something that's never lost amongst the amazing details of this world.

 Of course, the cutscenes are everything you'd expect of a cornerstone Square-Enix production.
 While the rest of the industry has chased (and, to an extent, caught up to) the renowned developer in this respect over the years, they still know how to knock you on your ass when the moment is right.
 What was even more impressive to me was the title's slow shift away from using pre-rendered HD cinematics, and the in-game rendering engine's ability to take up the slack admirably.
 This shift is noticeable, but not nearly as blatantly as you might think.
 Where the pre-renders handle all of the really major action scenes, the in-game engine really excels at interpersonal relations and face-to-face conversations.
 Simply enough, when the emphasis is meant to be on the visuals, the pre-renders handle the job magnificently.
 When you're supposed to be focusing more on the conversation and a flashy animation would only serve to distract, that's where the live rendering picks up.
 While there's still nothing like one of those mouth watering cutscenes after a crucial turn of events, this handoff to more live-rendered scenes speaks highly for the engine that runs the whole show, and is nearly enough to make me salivate in anticipation of what's to come with the first Fantasy to appear on newer hardware.
+I was scared to death when I first read that Nobuo Uematsu was not involved with the musical compositions of Final Fantasy XII, as his run of incredible soundtracks is one of the true unsung heroes of this series.
+Uematsu's work is underscored, but crucial.
+He gave each town a distinct tune that was catchy enough to make the time go by a bit easier, but never obnoxiously so.
+He lent a unique voice and attitude, back in a day when it was virtually impossible to do so visually, and he always did so without standing in the way of the story.
+His tunes were there, an incomparably vital part of the series, but much of their beauty was in their tendency to fade into the background and enrich the experience from there.
+It's incredibly difficult to toe that line, and he'd done it for eleven chapters running.

 With that said, I was pleasantly surprised by the musical accompaniments of FFXII.
 It's clearly been inspired by the work that's come before, but also takes several strong steps towards establishing its own voice that's impressively at home in this world.
 The old master may be moving away from the series, but his replacement(s) have learned all the right lessons from his work.
 The compositions are beautiful in the same way Uematsu's previous scores were, unobtrusively entertaining, and don't need the spotlight to play their part.
 The unspoken success of the musical accompaniment works hand in hand with the outstanding voice acting which is present throughout.
 Both in anime and in video games, it's tough to name a universally great vocal cast, but the one presented here is very close.
 Each character has a unique voice, annunciation and personality that almost tells you their backstory before it's explained on the screen.
 Ambient sound effects and noises are present, but never obnoxiously so, and as a result only work to enhance the scenery.